NirmalMadhusoodanan/SampleTemplate-AMlab/Lasercuttingexperimentupdated/procedure.md

 17. After measuring, the value of roughness will be displayed in the device.
 Click NEXT button.<br>
 <img src="images/srcs-14.png"><br>

 18. Note the new cutting speed value and click NEXT button.
-Notice speed of cutting.
+Notice speed of cutting.<br>
 <img src="images/srcs-15.png"><br>

 19. Repeat the previous steps in further trials to get values of surface roughness for different values of cutting speed.
 Notice the relation.<br>